 - Dampwood: These termites require damp wood, like rotting logs, so they are rarely found in homes.

 In North Carolina, subterranean termites are the common pests, whereas drywood termites are found in the Western United States typically.
 They thrive in the damp, humid climates and short winters where they build a maze of tunnels through the soil and build mud tubes up the sides of homes until they find cracks in cement foundations, wood, or siding where they can enter the home.
+There are also plenty of other reason why termites swarm.

 How Do I Know if I Have Termites